 Atrial fibrillation may be:

 - Persistent.
-With this type of atrial fibrillation, your heart rhythm doesn't go back to normal on its own.
-If you have persistent atrial fibrillation, you'll need treatment such as an electrical shock or medications in order to restore your heart rhythm.
+With this type of atrial fibrillation, the heart rhythm doesn't go back to normal on its own.
+If a person has A-fib symptoms, cardioversion or treatment with medications may be used to restore and maintain a normal heart rhythm.

 - Long-standing persistent.
 This type of atrial fibrillation is continuous and lasts longer than 12 months.